-Rental Costs Chargeable to the Current Period.
-Costs to rent real estate projects that do not meet the criteria for rental costs chargeable to future periods should be accounted for as period costs and charged to expenses as incurred.
-Examples of costs that should be accounted for as period costs include costs of advertising that has appeared in the media, rental salaries and rental overhead, and "grand openings."
+Rental Costs Chargeable to the Current Period

+13. Costs to rent real estate projects that do not meet the criteria of paragraph 11 should be accounted for as period costs and charged to expenses as incurred.
+Costs that should be accounted for as period costs include, for example, costs of advertising that has appeared in the media, rental salaries and rental overhead, and costs of "grand openings."